xplosionmind/old.tommi.space/_jar/public/Website development.md

 - Desk Photo Archive
 	- name
 	- explanation `I've always been one of those people who's never satisfied about how their room is `
+	- explanation 2 `Every 27 days, no matter what, at exactly 12:11 PM I'll have to take my camera and shoot a photo of my desk.
+No matter what's on it or how is it.
+Just to immortalize my main life companion in that moment.`
 	- photos
 - [drafts](./_drafts)